 After graduating she researched careers that would allow her the opportunity to combine her love of art with helping others and decided to enter the Masters of Art Therapy & Counseling Program at Marylhurst University.
 Emily is particularly interested in a holistic approach to aging- incorporating and encouraging enjoyable activities/interests with prescribed medical treatments to ensure older adults are living happy lives.

 Emily currently lives in Vancouver with her husband, and daughter.
 She enjoys gardening, creating art, being outside, spending time with family and friends.

 Donna Weyand, MSW (Masters Degree in Social Work)

-Donna has worked with disabled adults as a counselor since 1985, and is now working with our disabled seniors in hopes of making their lives as comfortable, hopeful, happy, and safe as possible.
+Donna started working as a Care Manager for Elfin Services in 2015, working with our disabled seniors in hopes of making their lives as comfortable, hopeful, happy, and safe as possible.
 She is very proud to work with such a dedicated group of people who advocate for the elderly, and do their utmost to give the best care to all those they have the honor of serving.

 Donna has lived in Vancouver since 2004.
 She moved here from Michigan with her husband to be closer to her 2 sons and their families.
-Donna has 3 grandchildren and 2 Papillion dogs who also think they are her children.
-During her free time, she loves to spend time with her family, friends, and on the tennis and pickleball courts.
+Donna has 3 grandchildren and 2 Papillon dogs who also think they are her children.
+During her free time she loves to spend time with her family, friends, and on the tennis and pickle-ball courts.

 Yvonne Polkow, CPG

 Yvonne’s passion is to provide compassionate and capable advocacy for the elderly, with particular concern for end of life issues.
 Yvonne's personal integrity and fidelity is built on a deeply felt spiritual foundation.